joelberkeley/spidr/README.md

-# spidr has stopped releases in response to Google's support for the current US administration, which does not disseminate truth or kindness.
+# spidr has stopped releases in response to Google's support for the current US administration, which peddles deception and hatred.
 (Google is the primary contributor to OpenXLA, spidr's runtime.)

 # spidr